 Combat Service and Operational Loss

-- Arnie and Scott are also honored, along with 13 additional classmates, on a Memorial Hall class “Operational Loss” panel.
+- The three can be found on the USNA Memorial Hall “Killed in Action” record of alumni who made the ultimate sacrifice in combat.
+They are also honored, along with 13 additional classmates, on a Memorial Hall class "Operational Loss" panel.
 This panel is one in a series listing alumni killed while performing military operations while forward deployed, in training, or preparing to deploy.
 Those 13 classmates are:

 - We had classmates who served during the 1991 Gulf War as well as the Global War on Terrorism that began in response to the 11 September 2001 terrorist attacks on New York City and Washington, DC.
 Kevin P. Connors, a senior vice president of a brokerage firm with offices in New York City’s World Trade Center, died as a result of that attack.